 An interim timetable was operated from July 2018, which improved reliability.
 A weekend service started in August 2018. although only hourly between Rainham and Kentish Town.
 The full weekday service eventually began on 10 December 2018, but the weekend service remained restricted.
 The May 2019 timetable shows the weekend service increasing to its full frequency of 2tph, but still running only as far as Kentish Town.
 Thameslink have confirmed it is still in the plan to run Saturday services to Luton at a future timetable change.
 GLUG is pushing for all weekend services to run to Luton,

 The Office of Road and Rail (ORR) commissioned an Inquiry into the failure of the May timetable.
 GLUG made a submission to this Inquiry ORR timetable inquiry submission final and the Inquiry report has now been published Inquiry press release It found that nobody was in charge.
 GTR failed to plan adequately and conducted no stress tests, whilst the Department for Transport failed to approve the timetable proposals in time for a substantial rewrite.
 Assurances given by GTR before the timetable was introduced were based on an inadequate understanding of the risks.

-The House of Commons Transport Select Committee has also begun an inquiry.
+The House of Commons Transport Select Committee has also held an inquiry.
 GLUG has made a submission to the Select Committee that can be read here: Select Committee GTR timetable submission final.
-The Thameslink Readiness Board have already given oral evidence, which shows an alarming complacency and lack of co-operation between all parties.
+The Thameslink Readiness Board gave oral evidence showing an alarming complacency and lack of co-operation between all parties.
 Their evidence can be read here: Transport Committee oral evidence